Distortion (music): Theory and circuits

 Waveform plot showing the different types of clipping.
 Valve overdrive is a form of soft limiting, while transistor clipping or extremely overdriven valves resemble hard clipping.

 The word distortion refers to any modification of wave form of a signal, but in music it is used to refer to nonlinear distortion (excluding filters) and particularly to the introduction of new frequencies by memoryless nonlinearities.
-In music the different forms of linear distortion have specific names describing them.
-The simplest of these is a distortion process known as "volume adjustment", which involves distorting the amplitude of a sound wave in a proportional (or 'linear') way in order to increase or decrease the volume of the sound without affecting the tone quality.
+In music, the different forms of linear distortion have specific names.
+The simplest of these is a distortion process known as "volume adjustment", which involves distorting the amplitude of a sound wave in a proportional (or "linear") way in order to increase or decrease the volume of the sound without affecting the tone quality.
 In the context of music, the most common source of (nonlinear) distortion is clipping in amplifier circuits and is most commonly known as overdrive.

 Clipping is a non-linear process that produces frequencies not originally present in the audio signal.
-These frequencies can be harmonic overtones, meaning they are whole number multiples of one of the signal's original frequencies, or "inharmonic", resulting from general intermodulation distortion.
+These frequencies can be harmonic, meaning they are whole number multiples of one of the signal's original frequencies, or "inharmonic" overtones, resulting from general intermodulation distortion.
 The same nonlinear device will produce both types of distortion, depending on the input signal.
 Intermodulation occurs whenever the input frequencies are not already harmonically related.
 For instance, playing a power chord through distortion results in intermodulation that produces new subharmonics.

 "Soft clipping" gradually flattens the peaks of a signal which creates a number of higher harmonics which share a harmonic relationship with the original tone.
 "Hard clipping" flattens peaks abruptly, resulting in higher power in higher harmonics.
 As clipping increases, a tone input progressively begins to resemble a square wave which has odd number harmonics.
 This is generally described as sounding "harsh".

-Distortion and overdrive circuits each 'clip' the signal before it reaches the main amplifier (clean boost circuits do not necessarily create 'clipping') as well as boost signals to levels that cause distortion to occur at the main amplifier's front end stage (by exceeding the ordinary input signal amplitude, thus overdriving the amplifier) Note : product names may not accurately reflect type of circuit involved - see above.
+Distortion and overdrive circuits each "clip" the signal before it reaches the main amplifier (clean boost circuits do not necessarily create "clipping") as well as boost signals to levels that cause distortion to occur at the main amplifier's front end stage by exceeding the ordinary input signal amplitude, thus overdriving the amplifier.

 A fuzz box alters an audio signal until it is nearly a square wave and adds complex overtones by way of a frequency multiplier.